scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

     ``.name``
 4. A dtype

 The second item here, ``chunks``, deserves further explanation.
-A normal numpy array knows its ``shape``, a dask array must know its shape and the shape of all of the internal numpy blocks that make up the larger array.
+A normal NumPy array knows its ``shape``, a dask array must know its shape and the shape of all of the internal NumPy blocks that make up the larger array.
 These shapes can be concisely described by a tuple of tuples of integers, where each internal tuple corresponds to the lengths along a single dimension.